Jeremiah Dummer (silversmith)

-Jeremiah Dummer (September 14, 1645 – May 24, 1718) was the first American-born silversmith, whose works are today highly valued, two items of his having sold in 2004 and 2007 both for $204,000.
-He was also noted as a portrait painter and as an engraver, who created the first paper currency in Connecticut Colony.
-His son Jeremiah Jr. was involved with the foundation of Yale University.
+Jeremiah Dummer (September 14, 1645 – May 24, 1718) was a silversmith, painter, and engraver from the Thirteen Colonies.
+He created the first paper currency in the Connecticut Colony, and his son Jeremiah Dummer was involved with the foundation of Yale University.

 Life

 Dummer was born in Newbury, Massachusetts Bay Colony, the first son of Richard Dummer and his second wife, Frances Burr.

 At the age of 14, he was apprenticed to John Hull, the mintmaster at Boston.
 Hull recorded at the time that he "received into my house Jeremie Dummer ... to serve me as Apprentice eight years".
 When he was 23 he started on his own and became a prolific and notable silversmith making tankards, beakers, porringers, caudle cups and candlesticks.
 The fluted band on a plain surface is characteristic of his work.
 He is said to have introduced into American silver the ornamentation known as "gadrooning", curved flutings on the surface of silver.